Sh1khar7/Credit-Score-Classification/README.md

 -  Having a high monthly balance in your account at the end of the month is good for your credit scores.
 -  The credit mix feature tells about the types of credits and loans you have taken.

+Steps to run the model:
+- Download the zip file and extract on your system.
+- You will find both dataset file and ipynb file, save them in the same folder before running the code file.